Management Consultancy Recruitment Guide 2024

 Management Consulting Sector Overview

-The UK management consulting industry is amongst the best in the world and a vital part of the business landscape.
-The industry is worth more than £12.5 billion, with expected growth in 2022 of 13%.
-Growth in 2020 was only 2.5%, but 2021 saw a year-on-year growth of 16% according to the MCA Member Survey 2022.
+The UK management consulting industry is generally regarded as amongst the best in the world and a vital part of the business landscape.
+The industry is worth more than £18.6 billion, with double digit growth in 2023 and expected in 2024 according to the Management Consultancies Association (MCA).

-Revenue earned overseas by UK consulting firms doubled in 2021, according to the MCA.
-Approximately 29% of fee income was generated overseas, rising from 16% in 2020.
-A key reason for this growth has been an unexpected boost in exports of skilled services caused by the pandemic.
-Employees were forced to work from home under government-mandated lockdowns around the world.
-International companies found that projects could often be served remotely from the UK as in their own domestic markets.
+An unexpected benefit of the pandemic was employees were forced to work from home under government-mandated lockdowns around the world.
+International companies found that consulting projects could often be served remotely from the UK as in their own domestic markets.

-According to Source Global consulting, who published their UK Consulting Market Report in March 2022, Cybersecurity remained the fastest-growing service for consultants.
+According to Source Global consulting, who published their UK Consulting Market Report in March 2024, Cybersecurity remained the fastest-growing service for consultants.
+They were however noticeably less optimistic about growth in the consulting market for 2024.

 Management consultancy firms provide external advice to organisations, giving specialist expertise or an outside perspective on the whole or part of a company’s business.
 This is in order to create efficiency gains, prepare for growth or implement technology.
 Consultants are typically employed to assess and analyse a specific area of an organisation.
 Following this, they will deliver recommendations for improvement.